 TIP: Acousta-Stuff needs to be teased out thoroughly to create an evenly dispersed "cloud" without knots and clumps before filling the cabinet.
 This way it packs in evenly and consistently.

 I learned the hard way the baffle paint took several days to cure.
 I glued and clamped them after the suggested drying time only to have the cardboard pads I used inside the clamps damage the paint.
 No choice but to buff off the damage, carefully mask the cabinets and driver ports and spray several more light coats of paint.
 It cost me a couple of days.
 Rustoleum support were helpful and at their suggestion I waited 2 weeks after touching up the paint to ensure it was ready.

 Last of all I installed the drivers.
 I marked the position of the screws and drilled pilot holes to prevent the self-tapping screws cracking or distorting the MDF.
+I also tested the screws before fitting the speakers and found the MDF bulged around the screws even with pilot holes so I sanded the bumps flat to ensure the speakers sealed properly against the baffle.
 Finished at last!

 Did I achieve my goals?
 Absolutely.
 The ZRT's sound fantastic and I could not be happier with the way they look.
 Good luck with your speakers!!!

 Second Prize in the